swarmee/swarmee.datasets/highest-grossing-animated-films/readme.md

-## Load up a sample JSON File of the Highest Grossing Animated Films into Elasticsearch & then Visualise the data in Kibana
+## Load up a sample JSON Data File of the Highest Grossing Animated Films into Elasticsearch (using curl) & then Visualise the data in Kibana

 Firstly this dataset is small - however the techiques used here can be applied to your own large datasets.
 In this example, we will be loading up some stats in relation to animated films pulled from [wikipedia.org](https://en.wikipedia.org/wiki/List_of_highest-grossing_animated_films).